codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do I look like?
-A JOKE MACHINE!?
+I think circles are pointless.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. 3D Teapot
+ 1. Zilog Z80
- 2. Tennessee Teapot
+ 2. Yamaha YM2612
- 3. Pixar Teapot
+ 3. Intel 8088
- 4. Utah Teapot
+ 4. Motorola 68000

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Motorola 68000
 </details>